|Christopher D. Wagner

 Tallahassee (Leon County)

-Owen B. McCaul graduated from the Florida School for the Deaf and the Blind in 1982 and has been an assistant state attorney in Leon County since 1989, and is active in several masonic organizations – J. Edwin Larson Lodge #361 (past master), Talwar Grotto (past monarch), Masters and Wardens Association for the Seventh Masonic District of Florida (past president).
-He is currently the chief of the Leon County Felony Intake Division, which resolves approximately 40% of the felony cases in Leon County.
-He represents the State of Florida in Leon County’s Felony Drug Court and in numerous extradition matters, and represents the State Attorney’s office on the Leon County Criminal Justice Coordinating Committee and the Public Safety Coordinating Council.
-He received his bachelor’s degree from Flagler College and Juris Doctor degree from the Florida State University’s College of Law.
-Appointed by the governor August 29, 2006, reappointed April 17, 2007, December 9, 2008, and May 14, 2013; term ends December 10, 2016.
+Owen B. McCaul graduated from the Florida School for the Deaf and the Blind in 1982 and has been an assistant state attorney in Leon County since 1989.
+Mr. McCaul is active in several masonic organizations – J. Edwin Larson Lodge #361 (past master), Talwar Grotto (past monarch), Masters and Wardens Association for the Seventh Masonic District of Florida (past president).
+He currently serves as general counsel for State Attorney Jack Campbell.
+He represents the State of Florida in Leon County’s Felony Drug Court, Veterans’ Treatment Court, Baker Act hearings, and in numerous extradition matters.
+He also represents the State Attorney’s office on the Leon County Criminal Justice Coordinating Committee and the Public Safety Coordinating Council.
+He received his bachelor’s degree from Flagler College and Juris Doctor degree from the Florida State University College of Law.
+Appointed by the governor August 29, 2006, reappointed April 17, 2007, December 9, 2008, May 14, 2013, and February 2, 2018; term ends December 10, 2020.

 |Christine M. Chapman